-Back in the day, I used to think of Bread & Butter Pudding as a slightly sweet omelette with bread bits.
+Back in the day, I used to think of Bread and Butter Pudding as a slightly sweet omelette with bread bits.
 I didn’t like it at all!
 It was stodgy, not sweet enough to be called a dessert and well… boring!
 I have since completely changed my mind when I realised that the traditional recipe is just a plain canvas and there are many different things that can be added to this British Classic.

 So I started adding.
 Last night we made one of our after-Christmas specials.
 We normally have some cut mixed peel leftover after making a stollen for Christmas.
-And we make our Sourdough Brioche over any festive periods, so this Orange & White Chocolate Bread and Butter Pudding is definitely the one we turn to when we’re feeling post-Christmas blues…
+And we make our Sourdough Brioche over any festive periods, so this Brioche Bread and Butter Pudding is definitely the one we turn to when we’re feeling post-Christmas blues…

 So what makes a good Bread And Butter Pudding:

 - Skip the traditional bread and use stale brioche bread or even old croissants instead.

 - Add dried fruit or chocolate, or both!

 - Serve it with cream!
 Lots of it!

 Only a handful of simple ingredients for this easy recipe that is perfect to finish your family meal (you can find quantities and full method in the recipe card below):

 - brioche: buttery brioche, that has gone a little stale is perfect in this white chocolate bread and butter pudding.
 We used our Sourdough Brioche Loaf, but any shop-bought brioche will work too!
 Cut it into thick slices.
 This recipe works great with challah bread too.

 - butter: we used salted butter, but unsalted butter will work here too.